amirtha255/amirtha255.github.io/index.md

 <hr width="60%">

 <p>
-	I am Amirtha Varshini, an incoming Masters in Computer Science at Georgia Tech, this fall 2021.
+	I am Amirtha Varshini, an incoming Masters in Computer Science student at Georgia Tech, this fall 2021.
 I am interested in the fields of Machine Learning and Computer Vision.
 I have worked in Qualcomm's Automotive Team for three years, where I developed software on QNX real-time OS for ADAS chipsets (Autonomous Driver Assistance Systems).
 <br>
 </p>